Wednesday, Feb 2, 2012

 On with the show!

-So as the unrepentant perfectionist, I still see some areas of improvement.
+So as an unrepentant perfectionist, I still see some areas of improvement.
 Despite a fairly decent camera mount, I still see more camera motion than I would like: I am going to try bolting the camera directly to the building, but I suspect the building itself moves.